leatherbackwallet/KGO-UPDTAED/README.md

 ## 🚀 Overview

-KeralGiftsOnline.com is a comprehensive e-commerce platform designed for the German market, specializing in gifts, cakes, flowers, and celebration items.
+KeralGiftsOnline.com is a comprehensive e-commerce platform designed for the global Kerala diaspora, specializing in gifts, cakes, flowers, and celebration items.
 Built with modern technologies and enterprise-grade architecture.

 ## ✨ Features